jeffreysbrother/tcg-prep/README.md

 # TCG Prep

+This script automates the following tasks:

+* Reload Vagrant
-Reload Vagrant, checkout previous branch if in a detached head state (a common side effect of reloading Vagrant), and copy production site configs to your local site configs.
+* Checkout previous branch if in a detached head state (a common side effect of reloading Vagrant)
+* Pull origin if behind
+* Copy production site configs to local site configs

 ### Installation